 “A real leader?”
 Lapis asked, amused.
 Apparently Baldur did not count.

 “Well, someone really in charge.
 Not like those small-town leaders who’re sent here to get some experience under their belt.”

 His tone indicated he had a far less rosy opinion of those rural rebels than either Sherridan or Brander.
-Of course, neither trainer would suffer the demeaning words of disillusioned villagers who sought to break the dreariness of country living by becoming rebels.
+Of course, neither trainer would suffer the demeaning words of disillusioned villagers who sought to break the dreariness of country living by joining the rebellion.
 Those men eagerly arrived in Jiy, expecting accolades for their daring choice to join the underground cause, but quickly realized the seriousness of the general rebel organization.
 After their first few days under Sherridan and Brander, they also realized that claiming to fight for justice was far, far different than actually fighting for justice, and that fight, when free of ideals and lofty words, was dangerous and hard.
 They could not take their bitter frustration out on better-placed rebels, but they could snarl at the lesser.

 And the lucky Jiy House got to deal with the conceited ones.

 “Did Patch have anything to say about it?”
+Whitley asked.